embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 [![Arduino IDE doesn't say much about compilation steps by default](/arduino-ide-default-output.png "Arduino IDE - default build output")](/arduino-ide-default-output.png)

-It looks that the sketch has been built successfully and is ready to upload to the board.
-The message contains just two lines because I haven’t changed the Arduino IDE’s default settings yet — by default, most of the build output is hidden.
+It looks like the sketch has been built successfully and is ready to upload to the board.
+You only see two lines of output because the Arduino IDE hides most of the build details by default.

-### Enable verbose output
+### Enabling verbose output
 To understand the build process better we need to enable the **verbose output** in IDE.
-To do so, go to **File-> Preferences** and check **Show verbose output** setting for both compiling and upload.
+To do so, go to **File → Preferences** and check **Show verbose output** setting for both compiling and upload.
 When you compile again, the output will be complete.
 Let’s read it line by line.
 <br>